rapid7/metasploit-framework/Nightly-Installers.md

 # OS X

-Similarly, the latest OS X installer is located here: http://osx.metasploit.com.
-It works similarly to the Windows installer, except that you need to initially launch msfconsole as ```/opt/metasploit-framework/bin/msfconsole```.
-An initial wizard will prompt for setting up a database and adding Metasploit to your local PATH.
+The latest OS X installer is located here: http://osx.metasploit.com/metasploitframework-latest.pkg, with the last 10 builds archived at http://osx.metasploit.com/.
+It works similarly to the Windows installer with double-click installation of Metasploit Framework with all of its dependencies.
+Once installed, initially launch msfconsole as ```/opt/metasploit-framework/bin/msfconsole```.
+A series of prompts will helpy you setup a database and add Metasploit to your local PATH.
 You can also follow the Linux instructions below to install in a single step.

 # Linux